Aficionado01/alx-low_level_programming/README.md

-Here is my forst work on C
+Here is my first work on C